 Seven days later, the report showed more than 70% reduction in the parasitic existence in the stool samples of those children who consumed the papaya seeds and honey mixture, while the other children showed almost no change in their reports.

-The report mentioned, however, that the children receiving the papaya seeds and honey mixture also needed to take some laxative to wash or flush out the parasites that the antihelminthic and anti-amoebic activity of the papaya seeds treated.
+The report mentioned, however, that the children receiving the papaya seeds and honey mixture also needed to take a laxative to wash or flush out the parasites that the antihelminthic and anti-amoebic activity of the papaya seeds treated.

 This treatment of papaya seeds and honey for parasites seems to offer a great natural option to deal with this common ailment, although more evidence and research is required to prove this.

-How to Use Papaya Seeds for a Parasite Cleanse?
+How to Use Papaya Seeds for a Parasite Cleanse

 Now that we know the seeds could be a good parasite killer, how do we use them?
 It is definitely not a good idea to pick up and chew a handful.
 The taste would be so bitter that you would blame us for spoiling your mood and leaving a bitter taste in the mouth.